 The Committee is also responsible for determining, and making recommendations to the Board regarding, the compensation of our non-employee directors.
-At its meeting in the second quarter of 2018, the Committee conducted its annual review of EOG's non-employee director compensation program relative to the programs of our peer group.
-Based on the results of its review, the Committee recommended to the Board that there be no changes to the total annual compensation of our non-employee directors for the 2018-2019 term, thus (1) the annual cash retainer for each non-employee director would remain unchanged at \$140,000 and (2) consistent with the prior year, each non-employee director would be granted RSUs having a value of \$140,000 (the number of RSUs to be granted calculated based on the closing price of EOG's Common Stock on April 30, 2018 (such date being the Monday following each director's re-election to the Board at our 2018 annual meeting of stockholders), with the resulting number of units rounded down to a whole unit).
-The Board adopted this recommendation in connection with its approval of our annual non-employee director compensation at its meeting in the second quarter of 2018.
-The resulting grant to each of the non-employee directors, as calculated on April 30, 2018, was 1,184 RSUs.
-The terms of the RSUs granted to our non-employee directors are described in footnote (b) to the "Director Compensation Table for 2018" below.
+At its meeting in the second quarter of 2019, the Committee conducted its annual review of EOG's non-employee director compensation program relative to the programs of our peer group.
+Based on the results of its review, the Committee recommended to the Board that the following changes be made to the total annual compensation of our non-employee directors for the 2019-2020 term: (1) the annual cash retainer for each non-employee director would decrease from \$140,000 to \$100,000 and (2) each non-employee director would be granted RSUs having a value of \$180,000 (the number of RSUs to be granted calculated based on the closing price of EOG's Common Stock on May 6, 2019 (such date being the Monday following each director's re-election to the Board at our 2019 annual meeting of stockholders), with the resulting number of units rounded down to a whole unit), an increase of \$40,000 from the prior year recommended grant value of \$140,000.

+The Board adopted this recommendation in connection with its approval of our annual non-employee director compensation at its meeting in the second quarter of 2019.
+The resulting grant to each of the non-employee directors, as calculated on May 6, 2019, was 1,972 RSUs.
+The terms of the RSUs granted to our non-employee directors are described in footnote (b) to the "Director Compensation Table for 2019" below.
 There are no meeting, committee member, committee chair or presiding director fees paid to any director.